den01-python-programming/exercise-3-9-index-of/README.md

 # Exercise 3.9 Index of

-The exercise template contains a base that reads numbers from the user and adds them to a list.
-Reading is stopped once the user enters the number -1.
+Write a program that asks the user for strings and adds them to a list.
+The program stops reading when the user enters -1.

 Expand the program by adding a functionality that asks the user for a number, and reports that number's index in the list.
 If the number is not found, the program should not print anything.